 - Red and white baker’s twine

 Step One: Trace the printable template onto a sheet of stiff green felt.
-I had this green felt leftover from my son’s Robot Halloween costume.
 It is much stiffer than normal felt.
 At Joann Fabrics it was sold in the same section as the normal felt but was sold as a larger sheet.

 I was able to fit 8 trees on my sheet of felt.
 Once you have traced them, go ahead and cut them out.